Internet Access for Visitors

 In both cases a visitor will be asked to sign in to the Captive Portal network service using a temporary assigned visitor username and password.

-Wireless network service is operated by Information Systems, and is provided in many, but not all, areas of Ames Laboratory.
+Wireless network service is operated by Information Technology, and is provided in many, but not all, areas of Ames Laboratory.
 Ames Laboratory provides wireless network access for visitors using the following connection settings:

 - SSID: AL Guest